-In §8, we generalize the idea given in §§5 and 6 in a more general setting to obtain certain results on the co-existence of singular fibers.
+In Chap.
+7, we generalize the idea given in Chaps.
+4 and 5 in a more general setting to obtain certain results on the co-existence of singular fibers.

-In §9, we define the universal complexes of singular fibers for proper Thom maps with coefficients in \mathbb{Z}2 , using an idea similar to Vassiliev's [50] (see also [19, 33]).
+In Chap.
+8, we define the universal complexes of singular fibers for proper Thom maps with coefficients in \mathbb{Z}2 , using an idea similar to Vassiliev's [58] (see also [23, 38]).
 Our universal complexes of singular fibers are very similar to Vassiliev's universal complexes of multi-singularities.
-In fact, we construct the complexes using the rightleft equivalence classes of fibers instead of multi-singularities, and this corresponds to increasing the generators of each cochain group according to the topological structures of fibers.
+In fact, we construct the complexes using the right-left equivalence classes of fibers instead of multisingularities, and this corresponds to increasing the generators of each cochain group according to the topological structures of fibers.
 In order to use such universal complexes in several situations, we will develop a rather detailed theory of universal complexes of singular fibers.
 Here, given a set of generic maps and a certain equivalence relation among their fibers, we will define the corresponding universal complex of singular fibers.

-In §10, we apply the general construction introduced in §9 to a more specific situation, namely in the case of proper C^{∞} stable maps of orientable 4-manifolds into 3-manifolds.
+In Chap.
+9, we apply the general construction introduced in Chap.
+8 to a more specific situation, namely in the case of proper C^{∞} stable maps of orientable 4-manifolds into 3-manifolds.
 For such maps, we determine the structure of the universal complex of singular fibers with respect to a certain equivalence relation among the fibers and compute its cohomology groups explicitly.

-In §11, we consider co-orientable fibers and construct the corresponding universal complex of co-orientable singular fibers with integer coefficients.
+In Chap.
+10, we consider co-orientable fibers and construct the corresponding universal complex of co-orientable singular fibers with integer coefficients.
 We also give some important problems related to the theory of universal complexes of singular fibers.

-In §12, we define a homomorphism induced by a generic map of the cohomology group of the universal complex of singular fibers to that of the target manifold of the map.
+In Chap.
+11, we define a homomorphism induced by a generic map of the cohomology group of the universal complex of singular fibers to that of the target manifold of the map.
 This corresponds to associating to a cohomology class α of the universal complex the Poincaré dual to the homology class represented by the set of those points over which lies a fiber appearing in a cocycle representing α .
 We will see that the homomorphisms induced by explicit generic maps will be very useful in the study of the cohomology groups of the universal complexes.
-This justifies the study developed in §7.
+This justifies the study developed in Chap.
+6.

-In $\S13$, we define a cobordism of smooth maps with a given set of singular fibers.
-We will see that the homomorphism defined in $\S12$ restricted to a certain subgroup is an invariant of such a cobordism.
+In Chap.
+12, we define a cobordism of smooth maps with a given set of singular fibers.
+We will see that the homomorphism defined in Chap.
+11 restricted to a certain subgroup is an invariant of such a cobordism.
 Furthermore, we will give a criterion for a certain cochain of the universal complex of singular fibers to be a cocycle in terms of the theory of such cobordisms, and apply it to finding a certain nontrivial cohomology class of a universal complex associated to stable maps of 5-dimensional manifolds into 4-dimensional manifolds.

-In §14, we consider cobordisms of smooth maps with a given set of local singularities in the sense of [35].
+In Chap.
+13, we consider cobordisms of smooth maps with a given set of local singularities in the sense of [40].
 We explain how a cohomology class of a universal complex of singular fibers gives rise to a cobordism invariant for such maps.
-Note that such cobordism relations have been thoroughly studied in [35] in the nonnegative codimension case.
+Note that such cobordism relations have been thoroughly studied in [40] in the nonnegative codimension case.
 Our idea provides a systematic and new method to construct cobordism invariants for negative codimension cases.

-In §15, we give explicit examples of cobordism invariants constructed by using the method introduced in the previous sections.
+In Chap.
+14, we give explicit examples of cobordism invariants constructed by using the method introduced in the previous chapters.
 In particular, we show that this method provides a complete invariant of fold cobordisms of Morse functions on closed oriented surfaces.